nmenant/iControl_LX_Lab/docs/class3/class3.rst

 for `Automation & Orchestration Introduction Course
 <http://f5-automation-labs.readthedocs.io/en/latest/>`_.

-While this guide assumes no prior experience with the iControlLX framework, it does assume that the reader has obtained a basic understanding of REST APIs, Javascript, and asynchronous, event-driven programming.
+While this guide assumes no prior experience with the iControl LX framework, it does assume that the reader has obtained a basic understanding of REST APIs, Javascript, and asynchronous, event-driven programming.